QinbinLi/MOON/README.md

     --datadir='./data/' \
 ```

+## Tiny-ImageNet
+You can download Tiny-ImageNet [here](http://cs231n.stanford.edu/tiny-imagenet-200.zip).
+Then, you can follow the [instructions](https://github.com/AI-secure/DBA/blob/master/utils/tinyimagenet_reformat.py) to reformat the validation folder.

+## Hyperparameters
+If you use the same setting as our papers, you can simply adopt the hyperparameters reported in our paper.
+If you try a setting different from our paper, please tune the hyperparameters of MOON.
+You may tune mu from \{0.001, 0.01, 0.1, 1, 5, 10\}.
+If you have sufficient computing resources, you may also tune temperature from \{0.1, 0.5, 1.0\} and the output dimension of projection head from \{64, 128, 256\}.

 ## Citation

 Please cite our paper if you find this code useful for your research.
 ```
 @inproceedings{li2021model,